EpistasisLab/ReBATE/docs_sources/contributing.md

 ## Updating the documentation

 We use [mkdocs](http://www.mkdocs.org/) to manage our [documentation](http://EpistasisLab.github.io/ReBATE/).
 This allows us to write the docs in Markdown and compile them to HTML as needed.
 Below are a few useful commands to know when updating the documentation.
 Make sure that you are running them in the base repository directory.

+* `pip install mkdocs`: Install mkdocs, if you don't already have it. (can be run from anywhere)

 * `mkdocs serve`: Hosts of a local version of the documentation that you can access at the provided URL.
 The local version will update automatically as you save changes to the documentation.

 * `mkdocs build --clean`: Creates a fresh build of the documentation in HTML.
 Always run this before deploying the documentation to GitHub.

 * `mkdocs gh-deploy`: Deploys the documentation to GitHub.
 If you're deploying on your fork of ReBATE, the online documentation should be accessible at `http://<YOUR GITHUB USERNAME>.github.io/ReBATE/`.
 Generally, you shouldn't need to run this command because you can view your changes with `mkdocs serve`.

 ## After submitting your pull request